Become a Florida Bounty Hunter

 What other names are used to refer to Bounty Hunters?

-BEA’s, Bail Enforcement Agents, Fugitive Recovery Agents, Bail Agent, Bail Enforcement Agent, Bail Officer, Fugitive Recovery Agent, Fugitive Recovery Officer, or Bail Fugitive Recovery Specialist
+BEAs, Bail Enforcement Agents, Fugitive Recovery Agents, Bail Agent, Bail Enforcement Agent, Bail Officer, Fugitive Recovery Agent, Fugitive Recovery Officer, or Bail Fugitive Recovery Specialist

 Florida Licensing Requirements

-As stated earlier, there are certain requirements that must be met before one can become a surety agent in Florida.
-At minimum, candidates must be at least 18 years of age and be citizens or legal aliens of the United States who reside in Florida.
-In addition, candidates must submit to a credit evaluation and thorough background check.
+As stated earlier, specific requirements must be met before one can become a surety agent in Florida.
+At a minimum, candidates must be at least 18 years of age and be citizens or legal aliens of the United States who reside in Florida.
+In addition, candidates must submit a credit evaluation and thorough background check.
 To apply for a license, applicants must submit a written application that includes professional and personal history along with three letters of recommendation from reputable citizens of the state who are not family members.
 Before completing the process, applicants must submit fingerprints and photo identification, provide a verifiable state business address, and pay all administrative fees.
 Licensed surety agents in Florida must complete at least 14 hours of continuing education every two years.

 Florida Bond Process

 In this state, bounty hunters must be contracted for fugitive apprehension through a licensed bail bond company.
-Freelance work is not allowed and those pursuing fugitives from other states must be licensed in their state of residence before they are allowed to make an arrest in Florida.
+Freelance work is not allowed, and those pursuing fugitives from other states must be licensed in their state of residence before they are allowed to make an arrest in Florida.

-A Bail Bond Company is an institution or firm who has put up the bail amount for an individual to be released from jail.
+A Bail Bond Company is an institution or firm that has put up the bail amount for an individual to be released from jail.
 The bail bond company acts as a jailor, and the responsibility of bringing the fugitive back to court lies solely with them.
 Bail Bond Companies make money by charging a fee of 10-20% of the posted bail amount.
-If the defendant fails to show for court, a bounty hunter “Bail Enforcement Agent steps in to recapture the fugitive.
+If the defendant fails to show up for court, a bounty hunter “Bail Enforcement Agent steps in to recapture the fugitive.

-Although it seems that Florida takes a hard stand regarding bounty hunting, they simply want to do away with vigilante efforts and avoid the negative connotations associated with bounty hunters.
+Although it seems that Florida takes a hard stand regarding bounty hunting, they want to do away with vigilante efforts and avoid the negative connotations associated with bounty hunters.
 While the laws and regulations of the state are a bit strict, this is one of the prime markets for individuals wishing to enter this field.